 The Gmail Loader reads messages from your existing mail files and forwards them to either the Inbox or Sent Mail folder in a Gmail account.
 It supports Mbox (what Mozilla uses), MailDir (Qmail, others), MMDF (Mutt), MH (NMH), and Babyl (Emacs RMAIL) formats.
 It hides the fact that the message is forwarded and eliminates the grunt work of individually forwarding all of your messages.
 GML has versions for Windows (all files needed are included) and Linux / OS X (requires you to install Python).

 Google webMail Filer for Thunderbird is a utility to upload messages from Thunderbird's mail folders to your Gmail account.
-Its actively maintained and deals with issues such as not uploading duplicates, Unicode, Gmail nested labels and the Google mail quota that its not clear that GML knows about.
+It deals with issues such as not uploading duplicates, Unicode, Gmail nested labels and the Google mail quota that its not clear that GML knows about.
 Its only available for Windows (its a .NET program that won't run under Wine or using Mono).
 Its a better way to upload mail to Gmail but since it is Thunderbird specific program that only knows about mbox files its not useful if you are trying to migrate messages from another email client.
 Version 22.214.171.124 (released 2013-01-29) is the last free version available.
 Supposedly all future development will be on a shareware version.

 Google Apps Migration for Microsoft Outlook can be used to migrate messages, contacts and calendars from Outlook to a free Google Apps account.
 It replaces the Google Email Uploader program.
 You can create a POP or IMAP account for Google Apps in Thunderbird.